• Skip to primary navigation

 Understanding the Impact of Abuse

-Abuse systematically diminishes self-worth, creating feelings of insignificance and unworthiness.
-It’s critical to recognize that these emotions are a direct result of the abuse and not a reflection of personal inadequacy.
-According to research published in the Journal of Interpersonal Violence, individuals who engage in this journey to confront and overcome the impacts of abuse are more successful in mitigating long-lasting emotional harm and rediscovering their inherent value.
+Abuse erodes self-worth, often leading to feelings of insignificance and unworthiness.
+It’s essential to recognize that these emotions are a result of the abuse itself and not indicative of any personal shortcomings.
+The Journal of Interpersonal Violence highlights that confronting and addressing the impacts of abuse can significantly mitigate long-lasting emotional harm, helping individuals rediscover their intrinsic value and strength.

 Steps to Rebuild Your Self-Esteem